 Mental health refers to an individual’s psychological status as influenced by mood, behavior, and source of stress.
-Seeking support is crucial for mental health, including support from your family and peer groups, as well as a mental health expert’s intervention to rule out the possibilities of psychological problems, thus providing proper treatment.
+Seeking support is crucial for mental health, including support from your family and peer groups, as well as a mental health expert’s intervention to rule out the possibilities of psychological problems, thus providing proper holistic medicine treatment.

 In this article, you’ll learn the importance of seeking support for your mental health, which can serve as your reference point to help achieve overall good health.

 Clinical depression, major depressive disorder, or major depression is characterized by everyday signs and symptoms that cause feelings of guilt or restlessness, fatigue, insomnia, and a loss of interest in routine activities and relationships.
 These signs and symptoms are present and can linger for at least two weeks.
 Other signs and symptoms of major depression include significant weight loss and recurring thoughts of suicide or death.